viridityzhu/InstructHumans/README.md

 ### Edit human with instruction

-Simply run the below command, and you will edit the sample human (id 32 in the dataset) into a clown:
+Run the below command, and you will edit the sample human (id 32 in the dataset) into a clown:

 ```sh
 python edit.py --instruction "Turn him into a clown" --id 32